top of page

-But whatever I tried for +path didn't work, I continually got the missing_argument error.
+But whatever I tried for +path it didn't work, I continually got the missing_argument error.
 I didn't see any additional options on the public API, so I looked internally.
 The internal API can be found at https://your_logs_ip/rest-api/internal.

 The queries endpoint looks promising.